 If you are into holistic health like me, you are probably reluctant to take conventional medicine.
 Popping white pills might not rhyme with your yoga-mat, yet it might be pointless with herbal mixes that is just another type of food intake.

 For a while I was afraid that I would be, or could become, addicted to any of the medications I have taken, and take, when I need to, such as regular ibuprofen or medicine to calm down my stomach, since I get sick when others stalk and steal from me.
-However, it turns out that I usually only need less than half of the recommended dose.
-Yet, that one pill might save my day.
+However, it turns out that I usually only need less than half of the recommended dose and they are all available without prescriptions.
+That one pill can save my day.

 I have come to the conclusion that whenever we can’t control a symptom ourselves, or regain control directly after experiencing an out-of-control reaction, such as violent road-rage, it is necessary.